Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/set-up-tables-1.md

   BookingsDB: ${self:custom.stage}-bookings
 ```

-As we well as create them as environment variables:
+As we well as create them as environment variables and add IAM role statements for this Lambda:

 ```
 provider: